Opens Wednesday 3 May 2017

 In his book Sapiens, by Yuval Noah Harari, he talks about the anthropogenic constructs which regulate our daily lives and enables societies to function.
 Laws, customs, rituals and money are all artificial concepts independent of instinct and our behavioural requirements for survival.
 Within increasingly larger, more diverse and more sophisticated societies, effective function is dependent on a frame work of accepted protocols.
 In effect, the rules which govern us are illusions, constantly evolving to reflect our singular and collective cultural evolution

 The Animists argue that spirit is present in everything, Jung argues that this is projection on the part of the viewer and that meaning is not intrinsic to the object but attributed externally.
 This is where Semiotics fails.
-For Semiotics to succeed requires cross population acceptance of meaning.
+For Semiotics to succeed requires cross population acceptance of symbolic meaning.

 There is a premise that the existence of God can be neither proven nor disproven.
 This implies that the population lives their lives in a constant state of delusion somewhere on a continuum between belief and disbelief.
 Each person is individual dependent upon their circumstances, their capacity to reason, their courage to challenge and their motivation to question.
-Thus each person is shaped by their subjective interpretation of the world around them.
+Thus each person and their beliefs is shaped by their subjective interpretation of the world around them.

 Each of the images is a merging of two or more competing ‘realities’.
 Each partially discernible and identifiable on its own but not all simultaneously.
 When viewed together, the brain attempts to synthesise the data to form an alternate coherent reality or remains unresolved in visual conflict.